 Interviewing needs to be viewed as an overall process that requires a strategy as opposed to just a series of questions that need to be answered.
 This is why I tell my clients that successful interviewing is really about having a clear plan.

 The success of your next interview hinges on not just preparation but the right type of preparation.
 Part of the problem is that people spend time memorizing a bunch of answers to questions that don’t even end up being asked.
 Compounding this, many interviewees don’t have a comprehensive understanding of how all of those questions and answers should come together to tell the interviewer a compelling story about their background and qualifications.

 Rather than teaching you to take a defensive stance in the interview, I’ll coach you to play offense.
 What’s your strategy?
 How will you execute individual plays?
 How will you, the quarterback, avoid getting sacked?

+We can work together to build your confidence—and dare I say excitement—before an interview, so you can win the job you’ve been working so hard to earn.
 Contact me today if you’re interested in learning more about my interview preparation packages.